Youth: Terminology and definitions

-General
+Two young adults in Daman, Nepal.

 Around the world, the English terms youth, adolescent, teenager, kid, youngster and young person often mean the same thing, but they are occasionally differentiated.
 Youth can be referred to as the time of life, when one is young.
 The meaning may in some instances also include childhood.
 Youth also identifies a particular mindset of attitude, as in "He is very youthful".
 For certain uses, such as employment statistics, the term also sometimes refers to individuals from the ages of up to 21.
 However, the term adolescence refers to a specific age range during a specific developmental period in a person's life, unlike youth, which is a socially constructed category.